Microsoft-Activision deal gives merger speculators a new darling - NewsBreak

 Microsoft-Activision deal gives merger speculators a new darling

-Jan 20 (Reuters) - Hedge funds that earn returns speculating on precarious acquisitions were handed a gift this week when Microsoft Corp (MSFT.O) agreed to buy "Call of Duty" maker Activision Blizzard (ATVI.O) for $68.7 billion in cash.
+(Reuters) - Hedge funds that earn returns speculating on precarious acquisitions were handed a gift this week when Microsoft Corp agreed to buy “Call of Duty” maker Activision Blizzard for $68.7 billion in cash.

-Activision's shares ended trading at $82.15 on Wednesday, well below the $95 per share deal price, reflecting concerns that regulators may shoot down a combination that would create the third biggest gaming company, after Tencent and Sony Group Corp (6758.T).
+Activision’s shares ended trading at $82.15 on Wednesday, well below the $95 per share deal price, reflecting concerns that regulators may shoot down a combination that would create the third biggest gaming company, after Tencent and Sony Group Corp.

 This infers a 57% chance of the deal closing, based on Activision’s closing share price of $65.39 before the deal was announced.